South Dakota Court Records

 A misdemeanor in Dakota is any crime that carries a penalty of up to one-year imprisonment.
 Misdemeanors are less severe by nature and punishments compared to felonies but are more serious than petty offenses or ordinance violations.
 Excluding imprisonment, misdemeanors penalties may include fines, payment of restitution to victims, probation, or other sanctions as specified in the law.
 In the state of South Dakota, misdemeanors are categorized into two classes.
 Each class is distinguished by the penalties imposed upon conviction.
 They are:

-- Class 2 Misdemeanor: This is the less serious misdemeanor category which includes certain acts prohibited by statute but that have no penalties imposed within.
-It may be punished by imprisonment up to 30 days in county jail, fine not exceeding $500 dollars or both.
+- Class 2 Misdemeanor: This is the less serious misdemeanor category, which includes certain acts prohibited by statute but that have no penalties imposed within.
+It may be punished by imprisonment up to 30 days in county jail, a fine not exceeding $500, or both.

-Some examples of crimes that can be categorized under each class of misdemeanors include:
+Some examples of crimes that may be categorized under each class of misdemeanors include:

 Class 1 Misdemeanors: